smartoffice-cloudnative/aws-infrastructure/README.md

 like VPC, ECS-Cluster, ALB etc.

 Then, in this Case-01, for every Microservice you have:
-* One Pipeline for each Microservice specfic Cloudformation-Stacks
+* One Pipeline for each Microservice specific Cloudformation-Stacks
 * One Pipeline for each Microservice-CodeDeployment to ECS itself

 ---